What are the Nordic countries?

 The small archipelago of the Faroe Islands and Iceland—a volcanic island roughly the same size of Portugal—are geographically very different from Scandinavia but are considered part of the Nordic countries due to their strong historical and cultural ties.
 These countries also have far smaller populations than their Scandinavian counterparts, offering active travellers and nature lovers an abundance of natural attractions to explore.

-Bird watching, sailing and hiking are particularly popular in the Faroes, while Iceland has just about any outdoor adventure you could imagine—from snorkelling and glacier hiking to lava-caving and horse riding.
+Bird watching, sailing and hiking are particularly popular in the Faroes, while Iceland day tours can feature just about any outdoor adventure you could imagine—from snorkelling and glacier hiking to lava-caving and horse riding.

 The associated territories of Greenland and Svalbard and the Lapland region of northern Scandinavia are destinations that offer unique cultural and natural experiences for travellers that want something a little different from the usual European holiday.
 Whereas the Nordic countries overall have a reputation for being very modern, these places allow guests to experience the simpler life and enjoy the thrills of Arctic activities like dog-sledding, multi-day snowmobile trips and other adventures in the snow or ice.
 Both Greenland and Lapland also offer a chance to learn about the traditions and daily life of the native Inuit and Sami people.